Skip to Content

 Portrait image of spiced popcorn in a glass bowl with a beer being poured in the background

-I have to confess to being resolutely traditional in set in my ways when it comes to popcorn though.
+I have to confess to being resolutely traditional and set in my ways when it comes to popcorn, though.

-It is my favourite savoury snack and I always go for salted.
-Well, I did until I came across this idea a book called At home with Madhur Jaffrey.
+It is my favourite savoury snack, and I always go for salted.
+Well, I did until I came across this idea in a book called At Home with Madhur Jaffrey.

 Can you tell I like this recipe?